FreeTheDotYE/propaganda-machine/README.md

 **All `.gov.ye` and `*.ye` sites captured by this project operate inside a governmental namespace run under Houthi militia control.
-This project therefore classifies the `.gov.ye` publication infrastructure as Houthi-operated, including where an individual page uses a ministry, authority, governorate, or other institutional label.** The archive also includes identified Houthi media elsewhere under `.ye`, including Saba in Arabic and English, the Military Media, Al-Thawrah,
+This project therefore classifies the `.ye` publication infrastructure as Houthi-operated, including where an individual page uses a ministry, authority, governorate, or other institutional label.** The archive also includes identified Houthi media elsewhere under `.ye`, including Saba in Arabic and English, the Military Media, Al-Thawrah,